Extract Data

 Overview

-Before using this procedure, ensure you have learned the Document Processing Book in your agent.
-After learning the Book, make sure to publish your Agent and create a new Playground for it to take effect.
+Before using this procedure, ensure you have added the Document Processing Book to your agent.
+After learning the Book, make sure to create a new Playground for it to take effect.

 Syntax